Sea Imagery — aestu pelagi simile ... fluctuat

 Sentence 4

 What's happening: After the rapid-fire verbs and the devastating paradox, Apuleius suddenly shifts gear.
-The elaborate ablative absolute — "with evening making the approach of night" — is longer, slower, more atmospheric.
+The ablative absolute — "as evening was now (slowly) bringing in the night" — is longer, slower, more atmospheric.
 It's a scene-change.
 We leave the battlefield of Psyche's mind and enter the physical world of gathering darkness.
 Night is when her husband comes; night is when she must act.
-The personification of evening actively 'making' the approach of night gives the moment a sense of inexorable fate closing in.
+The verb trahente ('dragging, drawing out') suggests the slow, inevitable approach of nightfall, while iam ('now') adds urgency.
 Time is up; she must stop wavering and commit.

-In an exam: "The ablative absolute vespera noctis introitum faciente ('with evening making the approach of night') marks a structural transition from psychological turmoil to physical action.
-The personification of evening and the elaborate syntax contrast with the staccato antitheses, signalling a shift in pace and a sense of approaching inevitability."
+In an exam: "The ablative absolute vespera iam noctem trahente ('as evening was now bringing in the night') marks a structural transition from psychological turmoil to physical action.
+The verb trahente ('drawing') suggests the slow inevitability of nightfall, and the elaborate syntax contrasts with the staccato antitheses, signalling a shift in pace."

 Transferred Epithet — praecipiti festinatione